SELECTING my tree

 If my tree dies in the first year, will it be replaced?

-View the diseases section
+View the Diseases and pests section

-Otherwise please contact us.
+Otherwise, please contact us.

 Is there a delivery service?